billroy/notesoup/INSTALL-Heroku.md

 #### &#9744; Verified Heroku Account

 Create a verified account at [Heroku](http://www.heroku.com/).
+This is a two-step process:

+1. [Sign up for an account here.](https://api.heroku.com/signup)  All you need is an email address for this step.
+You'll get mail from Heroku confirming your account is set up.
+Now you must 'verify' the account before Note Soup will run.

-This means you will have to provide a credit card and email address.
-There should be no charges to the card, unless you specifically configure more resources.
-[Sign up for an account here.](https://api.heroku.com/signup)
+2. [Verify the account here.](http://www.heroku.com/verify)  For this step you must provide a credit card.
+There should be no charges to the card, unless you specifically configure additional resources.

-Once you have received the signup email and configured a password, [verify your account here.](http://www.heroku.com/verify)  (If you skip this step, the install will fail because you need a verified account to use the Redis add-on.)
+** Note: Do not skip verification else the install will fail because a verified account is required to use the Redis database add-on. **

 #### &#9744; Heroku Command Line Tools